dikunong/VARpedia/README.md

 # VARpedia - SOFTENG 206 Project
 ### Group 12 - Di Kun Ong (dngo711) & Tudor Zagreanu (tzag747)

 *Check out the VARpedia GitHub: https://github.com/dikunong/VARpedia*
+*Our project devlog can be accessed in the file DEVLOG.md, or at: https://github.com/dikunong/VARpedia/wiki/Development-Log*

 VARpedia is an encyclopedia tool that provides visual, aural and reading capabilities for **a second language learner, young adult (18-25 years).**